 - Prior Reform Efforts Involving State Incentives.
-Page lists several health care reform proposals that also penalized states for noncompliance with federal schemes.
+Page lists several health care reform proposals that also penalized states for noncompliance with federal health reform schemes.

 Plain Meaning of Statute

-Michael Cannon has pointed out “Let’s stipulate, for the sake of argument, that every member who voted for the PPACA wanted the bill to say something other than what it clearly says.”
+As Michael Cannon has pointed out, “Let’s stipulate, for the sake of argument, that every member who voted for the PPACA wanted the bill to say something other than what it clearly says.”
 He argues that the IRS rule still would be viewed as illegal.

 Supreme Court Cannot Disregard Clear Language.
 The same restriction applies to the Supreme Court: